 The Company allocated \$0.3 million and \$13.8 million of interest expense to discontinued operations for the nine months ended September 30, 1999 and 1998, respectively.
 Such interest expense represents the cost of funds associated with businesses acquired by the discontinued business segments at an interest rate consistent with the Company's consolidated effective borrowing rate.

+BALANCE SHEET: (IN MILLIONS)

-(IN MILLIONS) DECEMBER 31, 1998 CDS
+DECEMBER 31, 1 CDS

-Current assets 105.7 88.2
+Current assets Goodwill \$ 284.9 105.7

+Other assets Total liabilities 88.2 (105.2)

-Net assets of discontinued operations \$ 373.6 ===========
+Net assets of discontinued operations \$ 373.6

 6. OTHER CHARGES